New Course teaches balance in maximizing crop yield and suppressing weeds

 Distance Education Program Unveils New Website

-(Lincoln, Neb) - The Department of Agronomy and Horticulture at the University of Nebraska-Lincoln and it's Distance Education Committee are pleased to announce its new website: agrohortonline.unl.edu.
+(Lincoln, Neb) - The Department of Agronomy and Horticulture at the University of Nebraska-Lincoln and its Distance Education Committee are pleased to announce its new website in June 2015: agrohortonline.unl.edu.

 The Distance Education program in the Department of Agronomy and Horticulture offers an online Master’s of Science (M.S.) degree in Agronomy, three Horticulture graduate certificates, one Grasslands Management graduate certificate and one Plant Breeding and Genetics professional certificate.
 The department’s faculty and staff also work closely with the College of Agricultural Sciences and Natural Resources (CASNR) to advise students and support the Master’s of Applied Science (M.A.S.) in Horticulture.